Feeding Large Groups

-I say all of this because some people think they need to have the perfect setup to host.
-Not true.
-Our kitchen table and the food that goes on it isn’t all that fancy.
+It’s worth noting that our kitchen table and the food that goes on it isn’t all that fancy.
 The truth is, 95% of people don’t care about that stuff.
 The important thing is that they feel welcome, loved, and nourished in our home.
 Since we do make it a regular habit of feeding groups of people, our meals need to be somewhat inexpensive but still feed a large group!

 On to the meals!